 This is a sin in conference presentations, as when you don’t practice the content you intend to deliver, you don’t have a measure of how much time it is actually going to take.

-PowerPoint’s rehearse timing feature can help a great deal, as you can record yourself practising the presentation and observe areas for improvement.
+PowerPoint’s rehearse timing feature can help greatly, as you can record yourself practicing the presentation and observe areas for improvement.
 Remember, conference presentations are time-limited, don’t disrespect fellow speakers by overlapping their scheduled slot or, worse, have moderators trim your presentation after several warnings.

 Mistake #4 – Lacking hierarchy for the presented content